-- F-210 The capital facility plans and capital improvement programs prepared by all other agencies that provide services to unincorporated areas of the county should be consistent with the King County Comprehensive Plan. - F-211 To reduce overall public costs, noise, climate change impacts and disruption to the local area during construction, installation of new or maintenance of existing utility facilities should be timed and coordinated with other projects that utilize public rights-of-way and easements, where possible. - F-212 King County's capital facility plans should identify financing strategies to support its adopted 20-year growth target and land use plan.
+F-210 The capital facility plans and capital improvement programs prepared by all other agencies that provide services to unincorporated areas of the county should be consistent with the King County Comprehensive Plan.
+F-210a When siting new county facilities, ensure that county agencies identify and evaluate impacts on the "determinants of equity" for low-income communities, people of color, and people with limited English speaking abilities.
+F-211 To reduce overall public costs, noise, climate change impacts and disruption to the local area during construction, installation of new or maintenance of existing utility facilities should be timed and coordinated with other projects that utilize public rights-of-way and easements, where possible.
+F-212 King County's capital facility plans should identify financing strategies to support its adopted 20-year growth target and land use plan.
 F-213 King County's capital improvement program shall demonstrate that projected needs for facilities and services can be met within the Urban Growth Area and can be served in compliance with the concurrency requirements of the Growth Management Act or, if that is not possible, King County shall determine where and when deficits may occur and how needed facilities and services might be phased in and or financed to serve such deficit areas.
 Alternative phasing and financing strategies must be identified and determined to be infeasible prior to triggering a land use and zoning reassessment under Policy F-223.

-F-214 School districts that choose to have the county collect impact fees for them, and water and sewer utilities that provide their services to unincorporated King County, shall prepare capital facility plans consistent with requirements of the Growth Management Act and King County Code.

-F-215 Provision of an adequate supply of kindergarten through twelfth grade (K-12) public schools and K-12 public school facilities is essential to avoid overcrowding and to enhance the educational opportunities for our children.
-King County shall adopt regulations that are supportive of the permitting of K-12 public schools and K-12 facilities.
+F-214 School districts that choose to have the county collect impact fees for them, and water and sewer utilities that provide their services to unincorporated King County, shall prepare capital facility plans consistent with requirements of the Growth Management Act, the Countywide Planning Policies and King County Code.
+F-215 Provision of an adequate supply of kindergarten through twelfth grade (K-12) public schools and K-12 public school facilities is essential to avoid overcrowding and to enhance the educational opportunities for ((our)) children.
+King County shall adopt regulations that are supportive of the permitting of K-12 public schools and K-12 facilities in a manner consistent with the goals of the associated with new residential and commercial buildings built in King County by

+Growth Management Act and as provided in policies R-326 and R-327.

+F-215a King County should plan to achieve net-zero greenhouse gas emissions

+F-215b King County plans should guide practices that build and operate buildings and infrastructure that result in regenerative and net positive benefits related to energy, water, other resources and greenhouse gas emissions.

 It is the goal of King County to work toward a model sustainable community to balance growth with natural resource protection while addressing climate change.
-Sustainable development seeks to achieve this goal by addressing the impacts of the built environment in which we live and work.
+Sustainable development seeks to achieve this goal by addressing the impacts of the built environment in which ((we)) people live and work.

-Traditional development practices can contribute significantly to the adverse impacts buildings and associated infrastructure have on our environment.
-These impacts include heavy consumption of energy and water, large-scale production of wastes, water pollution, degradation of habitats and other ecological resources, and contribution to greenhouse gas emissions.
-Implementing sustainable development involves incorporating green building practices into our policies through education, incentives and regulations to help reduce these negative impacts.
+Traditional development practices can contribute significantly to the adverse impacts that buildings and associated infrastructure have on ((our)) the environment.
+These impacts include heavy consumption of material resources, energy and water, large-scale production of wastes, water pollution, degradation of habitats and other ecological resources, and contribution to greenhouse gas emissions.
+Implementing sustainable development ((involves)) includes incorporating green building practices into ((our)) policies through education, incentives and regulations ((to)) that help reduce ((these)) negative impacts.